Iโve always loved winter, and grew up skiing and playing in the snow, but it took me years to truly appreciate it as a photographer.

 #5 Use a Cold White Balance

-Those who have done photography for a while are well aware that the White Balance can easily be adjusted in post-processing and has little to say when you’re photographing in RAW.
+Those who have done photography for a while are well aware that the White Balance can easily be adjusted in post-processing and have little to say when youโre photographing in RAW.

 A colorful sunrise or sunset can benefit from a warmer setting, but remember you’re not photographing the Bahamas.
-A warm value will quickly make the snow look dirty.
+Use white balance creatively, but keep an eye on how the snow reacts.

 #6 Look for Textures in the Foreground

-Winter brings a lot of opportunities when it comes to finding interesting and unique foregrounds.
+Winter photography offers many opportunities to find interesting and unique foregrounds.
 Take the image below as an example; this shot wouldn’t have been possible without the freezing temperatures and cracked ice.

 This is yet another reason why it’s important to slow down and observe your surroundings before you begin photographing winter.
 You’ll be surprised by what you find!